libdriver/ads1115/CONTRIBUTING.md

     - build - package
     - revert - undo the last change

-    "<scope>" is used to illustrate the scope of commit influence, such as data layer, control layer, view layer and so on.
+    "scope" is used to illustrate the scope of commit influence, such as data layer, control layer, view layer and so on.

-    "<subject>" is a short description of the commit with no more than 50 characters.
+    "subject" is a short description of the commit with no more than 50 characters.
 Start with a verb and use the first-person present tense (such as change, not changed or changes).
 The first letter is lowercase and there is no period at the end.

 3. The body part is a detailed description of this commit, which can be divided into multiple lines.
 It should explain the motivation for the code change and the comparison with previous behaviors.